-Minimum Credits: 3 Maximum Credits: 3 Integrative course that uses concepts and problem-solving skills acquired in prerequisite courses.
+Integrative course that uses concepts and problem-solving skills acquired in prerequisite courses.
 Emphasis will be placed on the various factors that influence the operation and success of the business firm and on the larger cultural, social, and ethical environment in which it exists.
 Requires the completion of a comprehensive business plan and/or the completion of a project of similar rigor for an existing business.

-Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: MGMT core completed, MGMT 1140, MGMT 1836 organizational change in the highly competitive and dynamic global environment.
-Students will learn and apply the concepts and processes of strategy using a case methodology.
-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: MGMT 0021 or MGMT 0022 or MGMT 0023 or MGMT 1818 or MGMT 1819 or MGMT 1820 or MGMT 1821 or (INFSCI 0010 and MGMT 1821).
-Complete of a minimum of 90 credits.
+Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: MGMT 0022, 0023, 1818, 1821, 1140, 1836, INFSCI 0010, and one of (MGMT 1819, 1820, 1832)